Bill Good Marketing

 Proactive Time

-Every advisor should spend at least 20% of their day in proactive work.
+Every financial advisor should spend at least 20% of their day in proactive work.
 That could be rainmaking or better client experience work.
 Either way, take this time to plan activities that help further your business.

 Checklist